Solutions and Reachable Sets of Hybrid Dynamical Systems: Semicontinuous Dependence on Initial Conditions, Time, and Perturbations: Applications to Reachable Sets

 The continuous approximation in Theorem~\ref{thrm:cont1} requires reachable set computations over hybrid time horizons corresponding to nontrivial continuous-time intervals.
 However, when flows are always possible after jumps, it suffices to consider computations over two hybrid times.
+The proof is similar to that of Theorem~\ref{thrm:cont1} and is omitted for brevity.
+In fact, the class-$\K$ functions~$\alpha_1,\alpha_2$ can simply be taken to be the ones in the proof of Theorem~\ref{thrm:cont1}.
+One needs to only note that due to the additional assumptions here, given~$\xi\in\reach_{\HS}(x_0,T,J)$, there exists~$x\in\sol_{\HS}(x_0)$ with~$(T,J)\in\dom x$ such that~$(T-\eta,J)\in\dom x$ or~$(T+\eta,J)\in\dom x$ for some~$\eta>0$.

 \begin{thm}[Continuous-Time Doubling] Under the conditions of Theorem~\ref{thrm:cont1}, if~$G(D)\subset\widetilde{C}$, where~$\widetilde{C}$ is the set of all points where flows are possible for~$\HS$, there exist class-$\K$ functions~$\alpha_1,\alpha_2$ such that for every~$x_0\in K$ and~$(T,J)\in \T$ satisfying~$T+J>0$ or~$x_0\in\widetilde{C}$,